Mold Testing (Indoor Air Quality Testing)

 A chain of custody form is completed for each sample (logging serial numbers, temperature, humidity, locations, etc.)

-The collection media and chain of custody forms are overnighted to InspectorLab in Florida, who will in turn, send out a report on the presence and concentrations of mold, the same day.
+The collection media and chain of custody forms are overnighted to InspectorLab in Florida, who will in turn, send out a report on the presence and concentrations of mold, the same day as them receiving the information.